michaelplews/molecular-foundry-tex/README.md

 The Molecular Foundry provides.
 Any differences are documented below:

 - FiraSans-Regular is used as the main text font instead of FiraSans-Light due to visibility issues on a projector.
+- Page numbers appear navy blue due to visibility issues on a projector.

 Logos are provided in `logo_pack`, and were originally sourced from:
  - ![Molecular Foundry Media Services](http://foundry.lbl.gov/assets/docs/media/All_Logos.zip)